Call for Entries 2023:

 Jakob Zimmermann, Editor, ZDF / Das kleine Fernsehspiel

-Award winner 2021: DER SIEBTE SOHN by Max Carlo Kohal
+Award winning project 2021: DER SIEBTE SOHN

 Jury statement